 There’s actually two playgrounds at this park.

-At the back of Jesmond Park is another playground which has just been refurbished.
+At the back of Jesmond Park is another playground.
 There’s a wide range of cool playground equipment suitable for kids from toddlers to older kids.

-Oh and there’s no toilets at the back but there’s plenty of trees for kids to pee behind.
+Oh and there’s no toilets at the back.
 Toilets are 100 metres away near the front playground.

 Also around this playground is a track suitable for bikes and scooters.
-There’s also a newly installed half-basketball court as well as new covered picnic shelters and BBQs.
+There’s also a half-basketball court as well as covered picnic shelters and BBQs.

 Jesmond Park is a fantastic spot for a picnic as there are picnic tables and benches all over the park.
 I lost count of how many there were.
 If you feel like a bushwalk, stroll along signposted walking tracks.
 You can even walk up to John Hunter Hospital.
 It’s a lovely walk except it is uphill.